jacobemery/ansible_tutorial/Tutorial_Instructions.md

     * We want to use this module to start and enable the service named "apache2".
 Read the parameters and pull from the examples to create two tasks which tell Ansible to do just that.
     * Use the [install_packages](roles/install_packages/tasks/main.yaml) role as a reference if you need an example.
   * Check your work [here](answers/step8).
 Give it a good try first though!
-* Ok so we've created the roles tasks, but we're not quite done yet.
+* Ok so we've created the role's tasks, but we're not quite done yet.
 We also need to tell Ansible that we'd like it to run this role in the playbook.
-  * Open the [site.yaml](site.yaml) playbook and, in the same format and indentation as "`- install_packages`", add a line that calls your new role's custom name that you gave it in the folder structure from above.
+  * Open the [site.yaml](site.yaml) playbook and just below the "`- install_packages`" line, in the same format and indentation, add a line that calls `- start_apache2`.
 * Great!
 Now Ansible will call the role you created that starts and enables Apache.

 ## Run Ansible